ezylang/EvalEx/docs/configuration/configuration.md

 name and _EvaluationValue_ as value.
 Each expression has a case-insensitive copy of the default constants.
 See the reference chapter for a list: [Default Constants](../references/constants.html)

+### Evaluation Value Converter

+The converter to use when converting different data types to an _EvaluationValue_.
+The _DefaultEvaluationValueConverter_ is used by default.

 ### Function Dictionary